Implementing a two-method array-backed growable list in Java

 2 : 15

-Suppose an ArrayList has 10 elements.
 We would be in the first row of the table.
-Any add operation would require a backing array resize.

-Next, suppose we invoke the addAll method on our list with a collection containing 8 additional elements.
+method on our list with a collection containing 8 additional elements.

 From the table, if the preferred growth rate was to be used, the new array length would be 15.
-An array of length 15 is not enough to hold all required 18 elements.
-So ArrayList would increase the backing array to 18 instead.

-But we are not implementing the addAll method (defined by the Collection interface).
 Therefore, for the purposes of this blog post, the suggested solution is enough.

-Regardless, this is the fourth thing to know about the ArrayList:
+Regardless, this is the fourth thing to know about the ArrayList

 4) ArrayList takes int overflows into account when growing the array

 Of course any growable array must take int overflows into account.
-It is not restricted to the ArrayList.

 Conclusion